cnmen/butterknife/README.md

 ```

 #### 2. Your android library build.gradle
-* and then apply it in your module:
+* And then apply it in your module:
 ```gradle
 apply plugin: 'com.android.library'
 apply plugin: 'com.cmonbaby.butterknife.plugin' // add plugin (must be android library)